ndimiduk/HBaseLoaders/README.md

-# Wikistats Online Loader
+# Wikistats Example Loaders

-WikistatsOnlineLoader is a [Hadoop MapReduce][0] application that demonstrates how to efficiently load data into [Apache HBase][1].
-It uses the online API, issuing Put requests against the running cluster.
+The project contains example [Hadoop MapReduce][0] applications for efficiently loading data into [Apache HBase][1].
+The applications are designed to operate against the [Wikipedia Page Traffic Statistics][2] dataset, a public dataset available on AWS.

-The application is designed to operate against the [Wikipedia Page Traffic Statistics][2] dataset, a public dataset available on AWS.
+`WikistatsOnlineLoader` uses the online API, issuing Put requests against the running cluster. `WikistatsHFileLoader` generates HFiles directly from MapReduce.
+It does so in a way that is entirely decoupled from a running HBase cluster.

 ## Usage